Community Cat Safe Relocation Tips

-Safe Relocation Protocols
+7 Safe Relocation Protocols

 Consider relocation only if you’ve exhausted all other avenues and still feel the cats are in danger.
 Moving a colony of cats and convincing them to stay is a complex process that involves specific procedures.

-- Find a new outdoor home for all of the cats together.
 Cats will adjust easier to their new home if they’re with their feline family members.
 If it’s not possible to relocate all the cats to the same place, cats with the strongest bonds should be moved together.
 The new location(s) should be in an environment cats are familiar with and can adjust to easily.

 - Barns, horse stables, and country homes with lots of land make excellent outdoor homes for cats.
-Other options include a backyard or alley.
+Other options include a back yard or alley.

 When you find a promising location, inspect the area carefully.
 Some location considerations:

 - Avoid relocating near busy roads.